14 May 15 DIRTY SECRETS ROOFING COMPANIES DON’T WANT YOU TO KNOW

 1. INSURANCE CLAIMS ARE NOT HARD.

-Opposite of what you may think or what you are being told, insurance claims are not hard.
+Opposite of what you may think or what you are being told, insurance claims are not hard or difficult.
 You do not need a sales person or middleman handling your claim for you.

 The most frequent we hear from homeowners most is that several of the so called “roofers” that visited with them said that they would handle their claim for them, get all the work done at no out of pocket expense and give the homeowner a thousand dollars back under the table.